-Amy Campos is the founder and principal of ACA (Amy Campos Architect) and holds a tenure-track professorship in the Interior Design Program at California College of the Arts in San Francisco.
+Amy Campos is the founder and principal of ACA (Amy Campos Architect) and is a tenured Associate Professor in the Interior Design Program at California College of the Arts in San Francisco.

 Her work focuses on critical issues of durability and design, with an emphasis on full-scale installation and fabrication.
 The work spans a variety of scales and platforms -- from urban to architectural and interiors to object and furniture design as well as critical writing.